-For all you teachers (and parents) with Ipads, I recently discovered a great app for reinforcing math facts.
-I am a big fan of making learning fun and Mathtopia does just that.
-The game incorporates aspects of the popular arcade game Bejeweled which not only makes it highly addictive (or as 9 year old Claire says, "addictingly fun"), but also adds a challenging element of logical thinking into the game.
+For all you teachers (and parents) with iPads, I recently discovered a great app for reinforcing math facts.
+I am a big fan of making learning fun, and Mathtopia does just that.
+The game incorporates aspects of the popular arcade game Bejeweled, which not only makes it highly addictive (or as 9-year-old Claire says, “addictingly fun”), but it also adds a challenging element of logical thinking into the game.

 How Mathtopia Works